ahmedgamalyousef/ToDo-List-Application/README.md

 # End-to-End DevOps Project : TO-Do List Application
 ## 📊 Description
-This project features a Python Flask application designed for CRUD operations on a MySQL database .
+This project features a Python Flask application designed for CRUD (Create, Read, Update, Delete) operations on a MySQL database .
 It includes all necessary scripts and Kubernetes manifests for deploying the application alongside the MySQL database on an AWS EKS cluster and Amazon RDS, with accompanying ECR repositories .
 Additionally, the deployment setup incorporates monitoring through Prometheus and Grafana, as well as a fully integrated CI/CD pipeline .
 ## Prerequisites
 Before you begin, ensure you have met the following requirements :